Val-dose-things/Co-Print-SV08-Config/README.md

 rename it with as ".coprint_zoffset_test.gcode" this will make it a hidden file and keep you from deleting it when you clear out your files.
 This will replace the stock one from sovol and have a PA in a range and settings that should not grind your extruder to dust.

+to get input shaper working you need to switch to mainline or use the BIGTREETECH S2DW V1.0 USB C input shaper. its plug and play.